Canon 1D C vs Fujifilm X-H1

 It is notable that the 1DC has a headphone jack, which is not present on the X-H1 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 The X-H1 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1DC from Canon.

 Review summary: Canon 1D C vs Fujifilm X-H1

 So how do things add up?
 Which of the two cameras – the Canon 1D C or the Fujifilm X-H1 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.